 Our research in Birmingham

-Our research teams work closely with partners at the University of Birmingham, University Hospitals Birmingham NHS Foundation Trust and Birmingham Children’s Hospital NHS Foundation Trust.
+In Birmingham, we work closely with our partners at the University of Birmingham, University Hospitals Birmingham NHS Foundation Trust, Birmingham Women’s and Children’s NHS Foundation Trust and Cancer Research UK.

 We receive no government funding for our research.
 Our life-saving work relies on the money you give us.

 From cutting edge science and debunking myths to patient stories, read the latest news, analysis and opinion on our news site.